MidLogRun/Song-Slice/README.md

 ### 1. Ratings

-Users can upvote or downvote any song, and you can see what percentage of people liked any song.
+Users can rate any song out of five stars, and you can see what percentage of people liked any song.
 This helps you get an overall opinion of people's thoughts before listening to the song or reading the comments.

 ### 2. Reviews